 Fins are probably the most important part of your kit to get right.
 Many players end up owning two or three pairs before they get it right so it's best if you can borrow a pair first before committing to a purchase.
-Price varies from £35 for a pair of small rubber fins all the way up to £250 for custom carbon blades.
+Price varies from £35 for a pair of small rubber fins all the way up to £300 plus for custom carbon blades.

 Size matters!
 Too small and you end up with great manoeuvrability but no power and speed to get away on the breaks, too large and they can end up hurting your ankles during a match.

 Fins come in two types, full foot pocket or heel strap.
 Most Underwater Hockey players will prefer the full pocket fins because of the comfort and snug fit.
 Neoprene socks can be worn to pack-out a foot pocket to get the correct fit.

 Breiers have fast become one of the most popular specialist fins used in Underwater Hockey.
 Go to a tournament and you will see them every where.
 The range has expanded over the years from the more affordable S-glass range, right up to the flag ship carbon C8 range.
 Most of the range come with five blade stiffness options: Soft, medium, hard, very hard and extra hard.
 You can also choose from three foot pockets including a custom made to measure pocket.
 Price ranges from €240 to €400.

 A fiber fin with rubber edging developed specifically for the Underwater Hockey sport that won't hurt your wallet like other specialist fins.
 Club feedback for this fin has been nothing but positive.
 A fine balance of power and manoeuvrability from this light weight fin.
 They come in three different blade stiffnesses.
 Medium seems to be the sweet spot with hard reserved for the strongest of legs and ankles.

 Mat Mas Fins